 In the realm of omnichannel marketing, trust is a two-way street.
 Marketers need a verifiable view of customers, and in turn, customers want to know they’re dealing with a company that knows who they are and what they want, respects their privacy, and can deliver consistently great experiences with the least friction possible.

 With the rise of GDPR and CCPA compliance, two major pieces of privacy legislation, marketers have become very skilled at balancing the seemingly opposing forces of personalization and privacy.
-However, this new world without 3P cookies is even more transformational.
-In fact, a recent Epsilon study of US marketers found that 69% of marketers across industries say the elimination of 3P cookies will have an even greater impact than GDPR and CCPA.
+However, this new world without third-party cookies is even more transformational.
+In fact, a recent Epsilon study of US marketers found that 69% of marketers across industries say the elimination of third-party cookies will have an even greater impact than GDPR and CCPA.

-While we’ll certainly miss the heyday of 3P cookies and their wealth of behavioral data, we can use this tectonic shift as an opportunity to accelerate digital transformation through a blend of innovative and time-tested marketing strategies.
+While we’ll certainly miss the heyday of third-party cookies and their wealth of behavioral data, we can use this tectonic shift as an opportunity to accelerate digital transformation through a blend of innovative and time-tested marketing strategies.

-Understand your reliance on 3P cookies
+Understand your relationship with third-party cookies

 - If you have an identity solution, does it use multiple identifiers or just one?

-Make first-party data your #1 priority
+Make first-party data your top priority

-Double-down on time-tested marketing channels that deliver the highest ROI
+Prioritize time-tested marketing channels that deliver the highest ROI

 Understanding the performance of all your marketing channels is critical to driving conversions, pipeline, growth, and customer engagement.
 Time-tested channels, like email marketing, deliver an ROI of $36:1, making it one of the most effective, high-performing marketing channels in your marketing toolbox today, and a proven customer engagement strategy that drives conversions.
 By opting into your communications, your email subscribers have invited you into their inboxes and given you explicit permission to connect on relevant content and offers.
 As you evaluate your omnichannel strategy, consider putting email first in your marketing mix to create personalized experiences, increase engagement with your campaigns, and improve performance of your overall marketing mix.
-And rest assured, I don’t just recommend this because I work at Litmus.

 Originally published on April 6, 2021.
-Last updated on July 16, 2021.
+Last updated on July 28, 2022.